-- → Propose a financing and development plan for participatory finance at European level for alternative digital models from the SSE (economic model, targeting of vulnerable groups, digital services of general interest) that contribute to the respect of social and labour rights (see the committee's proposal on platform workers), as well as a sovereign and equitable alternative to "gatekeepers" (see Digital Services Act) - Create a European Solidarity Investment Fund for Social Tech with national windows.
-This fund could be replenished by citizens, local authorities and States via philanthropy, solidarity savings and citizen investment.
-In doing so, develop the frameworks and means of solidarity finance operators, in particular through solidarity savings and Social Impact Contracts, in order to offer a real alternative to the investment funds that finance the actors of the digital economy. - Promote the participatory financing of communities generating "Digital Commons for the SDGs" through Blockchain, with a European start-up.
+- Promote participatory financing of communities generating "Digital Commons for the SDGs" through Blockchain, with a European start-up.
 Blockchain is based on the storage of data of all kinds.
-Blockchain is defined by Blockchain France as "a technology for storing and transmitting information, which is transparent, secure, and operates without a central control body".
-Thus, more horizontal financing channels exist in a more disintermediated approach.
-Blockchain technology can be applied in this context, in particular thanks to its transparency.
+It is defined by Blockchain France as "a technology for storing and transmitting information, which is transparent, secure and operates without a central control body".
+Thus, more horizontal financing channels exist as part of a more disintermediated approach.
+Blockchain technology can be applied in this context, particularly because of its transparency.
 In a more specific SSE context, this technology could allow the use or creation of virtual currencies to finance "Social Tech" and the digital transformation of Social Economy organisations in a collaborative and citizen-oriented way, without going through a third-party platform.
-Rewarding systems (in particular skill/virtual currency exchanges) seem to us to be particularly interesting to explore and document.
-The governance of an organisation would be more decentralised and focused on users and beneficiaries. - In this respect, the CommonStack (Spain) model is inspiring: it offers a collective and open library of digital commons models for governance, funding, capital allocation and impact measurement. aims to enable organisations to form platform cooperatives, co-own and co-manage shared funds as a commons, and to self-propel to achieve their goals despite insufficient donations, grants and pro-bono contributions.
+Rewarding systems (especially skill exchanges/virtual currencies) seem to us to be particularly interesting to explore and document.
+The governance of an organisation would be more decentralised and focused on users and beneficiaries. - In this respect, the CommonStack (Spain) model is inspiring: it offers a collective and open library of digital commons models for governance, funding, capital allocation and impact measurement. aims to enable organizations to form platform cooperatives, co-own and co-manage shared funds as a commons, and to self-propel to achieve their goals despite insufficient donations, grants and pro-bono contributions.
 While the resource base is under construction, the site provides guidelines for creating digital commons. - Other examples of participatory financing based on this technology already exist, such as Topl, OSMOSE or Circles of Angels.
-Cooperative platforms have also been implemented using this technology.
-This is the case of La'Zooz, Rydigo, Suncontract or Solshare, which aim to compete with other centralised platforms based on monopolistic and rentier objectives.
-Although these initiatives are currently few in number, they show that a reduction in intermediaries would also make it possible to use tech and data to create virtuous incentives. - → Finally, in terms of access to public funding, the European institutions should ensure that non-profit or limited profit organisations receive the same seed funding as "small market platforms" in terms of the expansion of small online platforms in the EU (see Digital Services Act).
+Cooperative platforms have also been implemented through this method.
+This is the case of La'Zooz, Rydigo, Suncontract or Solshare, which have the ambition to compete with other centralized platforms based on monopolistic and rentier objectives.
+Although these initiatives are currently few in number, they show that a reduction of intermediaries would also allow to use tech and data to create virtuous incentives. - → Finally, in terms of access to public funding, the European institutions should ensure that non-profit or limited profit organisations benefit from the same seed funding as "small market platforms" in terms of the expansion of small online platforms in the EU (see Digital Services Act). - b) Develop the access of Social Economy and civil society organisations to certain areas of the European digital transformation, and in particular to the data and artificial intelligence markets as "services of general interest". - Indeed, it seems that in some areas of European technological development where the market alone cannot meet the challenges of general interest and sustainable development objectives, the potential added value of SSE organisations seems to be underestimated.